DFE-Digital/increasing-internet-access-design-history/app/posts/2020-09-07-ordering-devices-centrally.md

 - cannot order for anyone yet
 - cannot order but schools they devolved to can
 - can order devices for specific circumstances
-- can order a full allocation because their are local coronavirus restrictions
+- can order a full allocation because there are local coronavirus restrictions
 - cannot order any more devices (but might be able to order more later)

 ## School tables